nvidia-riva/sample-apps/virtual-assistant-dialogflow/README.md

-(google-dialogflow)=
 # Virtual Assistant (with Google Dialogflow)

 This Virtual Assistant (with Google Dialogflow) sample application demonstrates the integration of Google Dialogflow and Riva Speech Services in the form of a weather chatbot web application.

 In this sample, we use Riva for ASR and TTS and Google Dialogflow for NLP and Dialog Management (DM).